 Morning: Tower of London & Borough Market

 Start at the Tower of London when it opens at 9am.
 Book tickets in advance.
-Allow 90 minutes — the Crown Jewels queue moves slowly, and it's worth doing properly.
-Walk across Tower Bridge (the glass floor walkway is worth the separate ticket), then head west along the South Bank towards London Bridge.
+Allow 90 minutes.
+Walk across Tower Bridge, then head west along the South Bank towards London Bridge.

 Breakfast/Brunch: Borough Market.
-Open Thursday–Saturday from 10am.
 Monmouth Coffee for the best flat white in London.
 A toasted cheese sandwich from Neal's Yard Dairy.
-Done.

 Afternoon: South Bank Walk to Tate Modern

 Walk west along the river.
-The South Bank path passes Southwark Cathedral (free, worth five minutes inside), Shakespeare's Globe, the Tate Modern (free entry to the permanent collection — the Turbine Hall alone justifies stopping).
-Cross the Millennium Bridge to reach St Paul's Cathedral for the view back across the river.
+Pass Southwark Cathedral, Shakespeare's Globe, the Tate Modern (free entry).
+Cross the Millennium Bridge to reach St Paul's Cathedral.

 Lunch: Padella on Borough High Street for fresh pasta at extraordinary value.
-Arrive at 12pm to beat the queue — they don't take bookings.
+Arrive at 12pm to beat the queue.

 Evening: Soho

 Take the Tube to Tottenham Court Road.
 Walk south through Soho.
-This neighbourhood comes alive in the evening — the restaurant density is extraordinary.
 Bao on Windmill Street for steamed buns (queue outside from around 5:30pm).
-Explore Carnaby Street, Dean Street, and Old Compton Street.
-The Atlantic Bar at J. Sheekey for a nightcap if you want to do it properly.

 Day 2 - Museums, Parks & West London